Key takeaways

 What are the types of Freestyle Libre?

-The two types of Freestyle Libre currently available include:
+Currently, the Freestyle Libre systems available include:

 Both types can be worn for up to 15 days and update glucose measurements every minute.
 The Libre 3 Plus is slightly smaller, has a different applicator, and has more memory storage.